 All the time you are creating more squared off edges, and flattening it as you go – so you should end up with something like this:-

-The perfect way to fold your sheet! – or at least this is the perfect way for me – it’s not too much of a hassle, and gives a nice crisp finish.
+Or at least this is the perfect way for me.
+It’s not too much of a hassle, and gives a nice crisp finish.

-Another way I have found that it a great idea as well (although for me it’s much more fiddly) is this one –
+Another way I’ve found that it a great idea as well (although for me it’s much more fiddly) is this one –